5 Things Financial Advisors Should Know Before Buying A Book Of Business

 Opportunities are like buses - there’s always another one coming around the corner.
 Don’t get frustrated if one or two opportunities slip through your fingers because you were busy doing your research and due diligence.
 This is a major decision and you should not take it lightly.

-With that said, finding a practice for sale can be tricky because finding someone who is ready and willing to sell can be difficult.
+With that said, finding a practice for sale can be tricky because finding someone ready and willing to sell can be difficult.
 Many experienced financial advisors are married to the income stream and they enjoy what they do.
 In other words, they build up a decent book of business and then coast on the income.
 Getting them to separate from that can sometimes be a challenge.

 However, don’t jump the gun merely because you’ve found someone willing to sell and you’re willing to buy.
 Make sure you follow my second tip…